 Of course, I still lacked the finesse of any real skill or refinement.
 I attempted to light a candle from across a room and the candle simply exploded into molten wax, splattering across the stone walls and making Kaellax burst into laughter.

-The last night of summer, a week before I was to return to class, Uncle Maron and Kaellax started to pack their things, prompting me to beg them not to go.
+The last night of summer, a week before I was to return to class, Maron and Kaellax started to pack their things, prompting me to beg them not to go.

 “What if I need help with my studies?”
 I asked.